cyfyifanchen/yifanchen.github.io/_posts/2016-04-14-first-day-of-neovim.md

 These plugins all support async processing.
 Can't wait to ry the result.

-Well, I very happy with it.
+Well, I am very happy with it.
 Last step:

     alias vi="nvim"